cybcon/modbus-client/README.md

 # What is Modbus TCP Client?

-The Modbus TCP Client is a comand line tool, written in python to read and interpret Modbus registers.
+The Modbus TCP Client is a command line tool, written in python to read and interpret Modbus registers.

 # QuickStart with Modbus TCP Client and Docker